rasbt/Hbind/docs/sources/user_guide.md

 | hbond     8  22  N.ar    -- ILE  A       44     N        3.156  154.9  Acceptor - Donor
 ```

-To include salt bridges in the listing, you can use the `--saltbridges` option as shown below:
+To include salt bridges in the listing, you can use the `-s` option as shown below:

-    ./bin/hbind --protein ./example_files/1KPF.pdb \
+    ./bin/hbind -p ./example_files/1KPF.pdb \
-    --ligand ./example_files/1KPF_AMP.mol2 \
+    -l ./example_files/1KPF_AMP.mol2 -s
-    --saltbridges

 ```
 HBIND Version: 1.0.0